xxxmoney/GamesTournamentsWeb/README.md

 # GamesTournamentsWeb

-This is a project website about organization and other of multiplayer games' tournaments.
+This is a web app for organization of multiplayer games' tournaments.
+It consists of backend ASP.NET and frontend NuxtJs.